AI startups Decagon and Neuron7 raise millions to transform customer service and repairs

 The AI goes even further too, predicting any likely problems that might occur next, and suggesting preventative measures the technician can perform to prevent it from occurring.

-NCR Atleos’ senior vice president of Global Field Services, Bill Girzone, said his company is charged with maintaining more than 600,000 ATMs across 60 countries.
+NCR Atleos’ senior vice president of global field services, Bill Girzone, said his company is charged with maintaining more than 600,000 ATMs across 60 countries.

 “Neuron7’s solutions have been instrumental in transforming the quality of service we deliver to our global customers,” he said.
 “With its AI-powered Service Resolution Intelligence deployed to more than 6,000 users worldwide, handling 1.4 million cases per year, we’ve been able to drive significant improvements in first-time resolve and resolution time.”

-The startup reportedly did well to attract the attention of Block, who is an extremely well-connected person thanks to his prior role at Salesforce.
-According to TechCrunch, his VC firm Smith Point Capital has an extremely narrow focus, targeting Series B and Series C rounds only, working with just 10-12 companies at a time.
-That means it takes a lot of effort for startup founders just to be able to sit down in front of him and pitch their company’s vision.
-But for Neuron7, it was worth it, for Block came away extremely impressed.
+The startup reportedly did well to attract the attention of Block, who is a well-connected person thanks to his prior role at Salesforce.
+According to TechCrunch, his VC firm Smith Point Capital has an extremely narrow focus, targeting Series B and Series C rounds only, working with just 10 to 12 companies at a time.

 “Neuron7 represents the next great leap forward for the service industry,” Block said.
 “We were immediately drawn to its vision to establish a service-focused, AI-driven intelligence layer.
 Neuron7 delivers industry-leading, domain-specific results to an impressive roster of customers and establishes impressive strategic partnerships with major cloud platforms – milestones rarely seen in a company at this stage.”